Radiolog/logbook/about.md

 {% endcomment %}
 {% include about-short.html author=site.author %}

-This blog is more like the records of my way to learn programming, especially in python.
+This blog is more like the logbook of my way to learn programming, especially in python.